 When sized and constructed properly, rain gardens are able to handle the amount of storm water produced in an average event.
 One inch of rain, covering an average 30’ X 50’ roof surface = 1,500 square feet or 935 gallons of water!

 MSD gathered information from other communities that are known for their rain garden programs and developed a Rain Garden Manual specifically for the Louisville area.
-A 3rd Edition is now available to download (, 5.3M) or a hard copy version can be obtain at MSD's Main Office or by calling Customer Relations at 587- 0603 and requesting one.
+A 4th Edition is now available to download or a hard copy version can be obtained at MSD's Main Office or by calling Customer Relations at 587- 0603 and requesting one.

 If you are interested in seeing a rain garden, visit the gardens below: